ELF-Lab/OjibweMorph/xfst/README.md

 In short, ni- can in principle appear before any consonant.
 Otherwise, the nim-/nin-/nind- allomorphs can lack the initial "n" deriving im-/in-/ind- (whether this is used is primarily a matter of dialect variation), and these can be further subjected to a vowel deletion process deriving m-/n-/nd- (which is primarily a matter of speech rate, I think).
 Then, sometimes nid- appears before vowels.
 The second and third person prefixes are generally easier to model, as they just have d-epenthesis before vowels and take the form that lacks a final d before consonants.

-This is captured by the following rules:
+This is captured by the following rules on verbs:

 - _PrefixDInsertion_: insert d at the end of the person prefix if whatever appears to the right starts with a vowel (derive nid-, gid-, od-)
 - _PrefixNDInsertion_: Optionally insert "n" between "ni" and "d" (derives "nind-")